fgindraud/duck/Readme.md

 - add license stuff and small doc in files.
 - add nocompile tests for range
 - add test for integer range
-- expand std::algorithm version with ranges ? no tests though. keep wrapper namespace ?
+- expand std::algorithm version with ranges ?
-- add combinators (range expressions)
+- restore combinators
-- split range in basic mode (no fancy apply stuff), and a full featured range
+- better formatter
+- ensure everything is indeed c++11 (might require c++14 in some places)

 License
 -------